madhug-nadig/articles/_posts/2017-11-04-understanding-genetic-algorithms-and-with-an-example-machine-learning.md

 ## Genetic Algorithm Lifecycle:

-There are 5 main steps in genetic algorithms:
+There are 6 main steps in genetic algorithms:

 1. **Initial population**: Usually randomly generated.
 2. **Fitness function**: A metric to evaluate how fit an abritrary member of population is.
 3. **Selection**: Selecting the most "fit" members of population for the next iteration.
 4. **Crossover**: Reproduction of new generation of members based of the most fit members of the previous generations.
 5. **Mutation**: Adding changes to the new members to maintain diversity and to expand the solution space.
+6. **Termination**: Once a certain condition is met, the algorithm stop creating new generations and emits the solution.

 We keep performing steps 2 through 5 until we have reach the optimal composition of the members, at which point we emit the "chromosomes" (The values of the solution).